 Role

-Dr. Gadelhag Mohmed holds concurrent roles as an (HpL) Lecturer within the Department of Computer Science and as a Senior Research Fellow at the School of Animal, Rural, and Environmental Sciences at Nottingham Trent University.
-Within this institution, he actively contributes as a member of the Sustainable Agriculture Research Group and the Computational Intelligence and Applications (CIA) research group.
+Dr. Gadelhag Mohmed is a Lecturer with the Department of Computer Science at Nottingham Trent University, where he is also a member of the Computational Intelligence and Applications (CIA) research group.

 Career overview